kabin007/OneTree/README.md

 # OneTree
-An online food order site for one tree restaurant and bar
+An online food order system for one tree restaurant and bar integrated with different AI features

 Steps to run the project
 1.Download the project folder